cryvox22/cryvox22/README.md

 - 👋 Hi, I’m @cryvox22
-- 👀 I’m interested in PowerShell-Scripting, Horses, Reading and bavarian beer
+- 👀 I’m interested in PowerShell-Scripting, Reading and bavarian beer
 - 🌱 I’m currently learning Intermediate-Powershell-Automation for Windows-Server-Environments
 - 💞️ I’m looking to collaborate on MS-Teams / Discord
 - 📫 How to reach me: Try commenting on some of my stuff
+- Soon I'm trying some stuff with powershell Sharepoint-Server automation

 <!---
 cryvox22/cryvox22 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.